polyusun-star/VFFAE/README.md

 In the paper, we introduce a natural-language template to describe the editing task:

-Change/Replace/Edit the <style/structure/none> of the <target region text> to the reference.
+"Change/Replace/Edit the <style/structure/none> of the <target region text> to the reference."

-Here we clarify that this template serves **only as a conceptual and user-facing interface**, rather than a model-level conditioning design.

 This template is introduced to illustrate the semantics of the editing task and to unify different attribute editing scenarios in a human-readable way.